gitpriyansh/trAIner/README.md

 # trAIner with Flask and JavaScript

-In this tutorial we deploy the trAIner Website for localhost
+ we deployed the trAIner Website on localhost

 This gives 2 deployment options:
 - Deploy within Flask app